3mdeb/blog.3mdeb.com/source/_posts/2014-08-18-linux-rpi-and-usb-over-ip.markdown

 ### Running usbip on RPi

-Now on RPi we can load modules needed for `usbipd`:
+Now on RPi we can load modules needed for `usbipd` and run it:

 ```
 sudo modprobe usbip-core
 sudo modprobe usbip-host
+sudo usbipd -D
 ```

 To what USB devices are connected to our system we can use: